erasmolpa/ecs-terraform-example/LOG.md

 2. Searching in Terraform registry and googling for some examples with similar requirements that this challenge.
 3. Reading and trying to understand how to set up a VPC with all the requirements.
 4. Creating terraform backend state
+5. Trying to create the VPC resources , terraform plan failed